Stackclash/5e-vault/5. Mechanics/Items/Cloak Of The Storm Spirit Hhhvii.md

 - You have a flying (hover) and swim speed equal to your walking speed.
 - You may move through a space as narrow as 1 inch wide without squeezing.
 You may also enter a hostile creature's space and stop there.
 The first time you enter a creature's space on a turn, or if a creature starts their turn in a space occupied by you, that creature takes `dice: 2d6|avg` (`2d6`) lightning damage.

-If you are in living storm form while in an area under the effect of the control weather spell or similar magic, you instantly revert to your true form.
+If you are in living storm form while in an area under the effect of the [[5.
+Mechanics/Spells/Control Weather.md\|control weather]] spell or similar magic, you instantly revert to your true form.
 Once this item's ability has been used once, it cannot be used again until the next dawn.

 *Source: Hamund's Harvesting Handbook: Volume II p.
 55*